Welcome to Atelier de Sarah, a handcrafted furniture studio-workshop situated in Paris.

 RENOVATION I RESTORATION

 The upgrading and renovation of old, solid wood front doors includes insulating the surround, replacing glass parts with double glazing, inserting 3 point locking systems invisibly into the door edge and if necessary, sandblasting the surface in order to refinish with protective varnish or paint.
 In this way, the insulation and security of a home can be improved without sacrificing the charm of the original door.
+Unfortunately, I no longer offer this service.

 In the same vein of preservation, I restore old pieces of furniture or modify furniture to adapt it to modern life or perhaps even a new living space.